RATE CHART OF STABILO WICKS ( as an example )

 What is ROC – Rate of consumption

-The rate of wax consumption in g by the wick in one hour.
+The rate of wax consumption in grams by the wick in one hour.
 The higher the burn rate the more wax which is being consumed.
 Used to determine how well a wick and wax combination is performing

 If you divide the difference in weight by the time your candle burned, you can calculate how fast your candle is burning through the wax.
 Let’s look at an example: